-- (1) This section applies to any person who uses, produces, transports, stores, possesses, or disposes of any radioactive material within the state not defined as "byproduct material", "source material", or "special nuclear material" unless such person is subject to licensing for such material pursuant to 10 CFR 30, 10 CFR 40, or 10 CFR 70. - (2) This section shall not apply to any person to the extent such person is subject to regulation by the U.S. Nuclear Regulatory Commission.
+(1) This section applies to any person who uses, produces, transports, stores, possesses, or disposes of any radioactive material within the state of Connecticut not defined as "byproduct material", "source material", or "special nuclear material" unless such person is subject to licensing for such material in another regulation adopted pursuant to section 22a-153 of the Connecticut General Statutes.
+(2) This section shall not apply to any person to the extent such person is subject to regulation by the U.S. Nuclear Regulatory Commission.